Understanding Faiss (Facebook AI Similarity Search)

 - What is Voyager?

-Faiss is a vector search libary used in information retrieval for semantically similar items within massive amounts of unstructured data using efficient indexing structures and different vector distance measures.
-It functions by leveraging a Faiss index type that stores vectors and provides a way to search them with similarity metrics like Euclidean distance (L2), dot product vector comparison, and Faiss cosine similarity.
+The Faiss library is a high-tech tool that improves the speed and accuracy of AI searching and grouping of dense vectors.
+This makes it very valuable.
+The Python interface of Faiss allows users to interact with both CPU and GPU indices seamlessly, providing flexibility in deployment.
+It functions by leveraging an index type that stores vectors and provides a way to search them with similarity metrics like L2, dot product vector comparison, and cosine similarity.
 You can search exactly or adjust the search parameters (time, quality, memory) to fit your specific needs.

-Faiss extends support to a range of distance metrics, and the more popular ones include:
+Faiss extends support to a range of distance metrics, and the more populars ones include:

 METRIC_L2: calculated by returning the squared distances between vectors